 A hearing test is a non-invasive, rather simple procedure.
-The evaluation will probably last about 30 to 40 minutes in length, but you should also allow for time to discuss the test results with the audiologist and ask questions.
+The evaluation will probably last about 30 to 40 minutes in length, but you should also allow time to discuss the test results with the audiologist and ask questions.

 It is recommended that you bring a family member with you to the evaluation appointment.
 Most audiologists agree that hearing loss is a family issue.
 It helps to have another supportive person at the appointment to help you understand the information and recommendations.

 Before your appointment, a complete medical history will be completed.
 The audiologist will want to hear about any complaints you have about your hearing.
-Your audiologist will pay special attention to any concerns you have about exposure to noise, tinnitus and balance problems.
-Make sure that you take a full list of any medications and supplements you are taking with you to your appointment.
+Your audiologist will pay special attention to any concerns you have about exposure to noise, tinnitus, and balance problems.
+Make sure you take a full list of any medications and supplements you are taking with you to your appointment.

 Do I have a hearing loss?

 What kind of hearing loss do I have?

 What is the cause of the hearing loss?